Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 ### Low Altitude (LOW ALT)

-The ALR-46 utilizes ownship altitude as a defining aspect of threat priority, thus causing low altitude AAA and SAM threats to lose priority in the event the aircraft is at an altitude that is estimated to place it outside of their threat envelope.
+The ALR-46 utilizes own-ship altitude as a defining aspect of threat priority, thus causing low altitude AAA and SAM threats to lose priority in the event the aircraft is at an altitude that is estimated to place it outside of their threat envelope.
 Activating LOW ALT mode removes this envelope estimate from the threat prioritization and places low altitude threats back into priority,